kazimgorgulu/pal-gds/docs/circuit.rst

     ring_res = RingResonator(name="RingRes", radius=10, gap=0.2, width=0.45)

-We will grating coupler PCell by reading an existing GDS file.
+We will create grating coupler cell by reading an existing GDS file.
 Make sure you download and put "GC.gds" file into your working directory.
 Here, we are manually providing the port of the grating coupler.

 .. code-block:: python

     gc = bc.GDSCell(name="GC", filename='GC.gds', ports={"in": bc.Port((1, 0), 0, "op")})

 Now, we will create the circuit using these components.
 Here, ``pcells`` is the dict of cells that compose the circuit. ``translation`` (default: ``(0, 0)``) and